AireshBhat/nramh-lis/docs/technical.md

 ## 1. Overview

-This document outlines the technical specifications for a Laboratory Interfacing Software (LIS) system designed to facilitate communication between laboratory analyzers (specifically AutoQuant series) and hospital information systems using the ASTM protocol.
+This document outlines the technical specifications for a Laboratory Interfacing Software (LIS) system designed to facilitate communication between laboratory analyzers (specifically the Meril AutoQuant series) and hospital information systems using the ASTM protocol.
 The system features a modern desktop application architecture with a clear separation of concerns and robust communication capabilities.

 ## 2. Technology Stack